Charging Comparison

 Charging Speed

-The Alpine A290 has a peak DC charging speed of 100 kW, which is roughly 5% faster than the Mini Aceman at 95 kW.
-In practice, peak speed only tells part of the story.
+The Alpine A290 has the higher published DC charging figure at 100 kW, which is roughly 5% higher than the Mini Aceman at 95 kW.
+In practice, that figure only tells part of the story.
 The charging curve, battery temperature, and state of charge all affect how quickly your car actually charges.

 Range and Efficiency